 The Nurse Associate takes care of your needs during your Epilepsy Surgery Program stay.

 The Psychiatrist diagnoses and treats pre-and post-surgery issues if needed.

 The Psychologist can help you and your family with counseling, support services (including groups), or financial aid.

-As part of our mission to train doctors of the future, Henry Ford Health System provides supervised care by residents chosen to be part of our program.
+As part of our mission to train doctors of the future, Henry Ford Health provides supervised care by residents chosen to be part of our program.